You must be in need of some science fun facts.

 Polar bears are nearly undetectable by infrared cameras

 Thermal cameras detect the heat lost by a subject as infrared, but polar bears are experts at conserving heat.
 The bears keep warm due to a thick layer of blubber under the skin.
 Add to this a dense fur coat and they can endure the chilliest Arctic day.

 Venus is the only planet to spin clockwise

-Our Solar System started off as a swirling cloud of dust and gas which eventually collapsed into a spinning disc with the Sun at its centre.
+Our Solar System started off as a swirling cloud of dust and gas which eventually collapsed into a spinning disc with the Sun at its center.
 Because of this common origin, all the planets move around the Sun in the same direction and on roughly the same plane.
 They also all spin in the same direction (counterclockwise if observed from ‘above’) – except Uranus and Venus.
 Uranus spins on its side, while Venus defiantly spins in the complete opposite direction.
-The most likely cause of these planetary oddballs are gigantic asteroids which knocked them off course in the distant past.
+The most likely cause of these planetary oddballs is gigantic asteroids which knocked them off course in the distant past.

 A new state of matter exists

-Alongside solid, liquid and gaseous states, one extra state of matter has been found and it’s known as time crystals.
+Alongside solid, liquid, and gaseous states, one extra state of matter has been found and it’s known as time crystals.
 Created in the lab, the outrageously hard-to-grasp time crystals are structures that repeat periodically in time rather than space, potentially defying the laws of physics.
 Regular, boringly ordered crystals with a twist: A fourth dimension, time, is added so that the material exhibits different periodic structures over time.
 What makes these crystals particularly remarkable has less to do with the fact that they repeat in time but rather more with the fact that they’re intrinsically out of equilibrium.
 Because time crystals are never able to settle down, say into a diamond or ruby, there’s a lot we can learn from them.

 The penis is shaped that way for a good reason